QuintonJason/quintonjason.github.io/README.md

 ## Quinton Jason Redesign

 Made in Jekyll.
-Hosted on Github Pages
+Hosted on Github Pages.